 After many conversations, I think Authenticity is the ongoing personal construction of our best self.
 That ever evolving best you.
 In the spirit of the Happiness Project, let’s resolve to be our own authority, so we can be free to become happier.

-Last night I dreamt I was in a beautiful but old and rickety museum when a small tremor struck.
-I walked fast towards the front door thinking an aftershock could follow but I could not open it.
+Last night I dreamt I was in a beautiful but old and rickety museum when a tremor struck.
+Afraid, I walked fast towards the front door thinking an aftershock could follow but I could not open it.
 Then I heard my father’s voice outside asking very calmly to someone in the street, ”Did you feel that shake?”
 His warm voice instilled trust in me that I would get out and I noticed a little trap door, like for a pet, so I quickly squiggled my way out through it.
 Waiting for me on the other side was my smiley father, in a pink t-shirt.

 Thanks and welcome your shares!